dj-kata/bpim-score-repo/README.md

 # BPIM-Score-Repo
 This repository is being maintained for the purposes shown below.
-1. To store definition files used in BPIManager
+1. To store definitions used in BPIManager
-2. To maintain the script that enables editing definition files on the CLI
+2. To maintain the script that enables editing definitions on the CLI

-*Output data have been published on gh-pages and available on BPIManager via [proxy](https://proxy.poyashi.me/?type=bpi)
+*Output data will be published on gh-pages and available on BPIManager via [proxy](https://proxy.poyashi.me/?type=bpi)

 ## Directories